I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - 3/4 cup rice flour

-- 2-3 medium size onions, thinly chopped lengthwise
+- 2 to 3 medium-sized onions, thinly chopped lengthwise

 - 2 green chilies, finely chopped